jayjun/slugify/README.md

 Transform strings in any language into slugs.

 It works by transliterating Unicode characters into alphanumeric strings (e.g.
-`字` to `zi`).
-All punctuation is stripped, but any character or string can be used to join slugified words.
+`字` into `zi`).
+All punctuation is stripped and whitespace between words are replaced by hyphens.

 This package has no dependencies.